antonich-blip/ma_blocks/README.md

     *   📂 Load Session: Restores a previous session from a JSON file.
     *   🖼 Add Image: Bulk load images (PNG, JPG, GIF, WebP, AVIF).
     *   🔄 Reset Counters: Resets all block counters to zero.
-    *   📦 Compact/Unbox: Packs chained blocks into a single "Box" block or unpacks an existing box.
+    *   📦 Compact/Unbox: Stateful toggle that packs chained blocks into a single "Box" block or unpacks a selected box.
+Remembers the last group unboxed for easy re-boxing if no new selection is made.
 4. **Block Support:**
     *   Currently supports Image blocks with full transparency and animation support (GIF, animated WebP, animated AVIF).
     *   **Box Blocks:** Specialized blocks that contain other blocks.